JonSteinn/Simple-Http/README.md

 ```

 ## Features
 The server uses multiplexing to handle multiple clients at once.
 Persistent connections are timed out after a set time.
-From the perspective of the framework user, there are three main features.
+From the perspective of the framework user, there are four main features.
  * Add route handling function at some route
  * Edit default responses for a given status code
  * Edit the configuration file